Lady Algitha Frederica Mary Lumley1

 Frederic Corin Piers Thesiger, 4th Viscount Chelmsford was born on 6 March 1962.1 He is the son of Frederick Jan Thesiger, 3rd Viscount Chelmsford and Clare Rendle Rolston.2 He married Charlotte S. M. J. Robin, daughter of Patrick Robin and Madeleine de Gerault de Langalarie, on 21 April 2002.3

-Frederic Corin Piers Thesiger, 4th Viscount Chelmsford also went by the nick-name of Kim.4 He was educated at Sherborne School, Sherborne, Dorset, England.1 He succeeded to the title of 4th Viscount Chelmsford, of Chelmsford, co.
-Essex [U.K., 1921] in 1999.1 He succeeded to the title of 6th Baron Chelmsford of Chelmsford, co.
-Essex [U.K., 1858] in 1999.1 He lived in 2003 at 4/4 Hampstead Hill Gardens, London, England.1
+Frederic Corin Piers Thesiger, 4th Viscount Chelmsford also went by the nick-name of Kim.4 He was educated at Sherborne School, Sherborne, Dorset, EnglandG.1 He succeeded as the 4th Viscount Chelmsford, of Chelmsford, co.
+Essex [U.K., 1921] in 1999.1 He succeeded as the 6th Baron Chelmsford of Chelmsford, co.
+Essex [U.K., 1858] in 1999.1 He lived in 2003 at 4/4 Hampstead Hill Gardens, London, EnglandG.1

 Child of Frederic Corin Piers Thesiger, 4th Viscount Chelmsford and Charlotte S. M. J. Robin